 - 3.6.
-Where, following an investigation into suspected fraud or corruption, a Service Director decides not to instigate disciplinary proceedings, the Treasurer may refer the matter for consideration by the Chair of the Audit Committee in consultation with the Chief Executive, if he disagrees with that Service Director's decision. - 3.7.
-Under the Accounts and Audit Regulations 2003, the Treasurer is responsible for maintaining 'an adequate and effective internal audit'.
-As part of that overall responsibility the Treasurer must assure himself that Internal Audit adequately and effectively reviews the Council's controls against fraud and corruption. - 3.8.
-The Treasurer has overall responsibility for ensuring that the Benefits Fraud Unit in Benefits Services performs its role effectively.
+Where, following an investigation into suspected fraud or corruption, a Service Director decides not to instigate disciplinary proceedings, the Director of Finance may refer the matter for consideration by the Chair of the Audit Committee in consultation with the Chief Executive, if he disagrees with that Service Director's decision. - 3.7.
+Under the Accounts and Audit Regulations 2003, the Director of Finance is responsible for maintaining 'an adequate and effective internal audit'.
+As part of that overall responsibility the Director of Finance must assure himself that Internal Audit adequately and effectively reviews the Council's controls against fraud and corruption. - 3.8.
+The Director of Finance has overall responsibility for ensuring that the Benefits Fraud Unit in Benefits Services performs its role effectively.